BlobbyFischer/comm-flip/README.md

-# Commutative Matrix Multiplication via Flip Graphs
+# Exploring Commutative Matrix Multiplication Schemes via Flip Graphs

-This project contains C++ and Python code developed for a research paper on finding **commutative matrix multiplication schemes** using a **flip graph** approach.
+This repository contains the code and the data for the publication https://arxiv.org/pdf/2506.22113.

 ---